FernandoAlvarez28/rabbitmq-topics/README.md

 Each Receiver will receive the same message (Domain update notification) from the Topic, and will make a request to Sender API ([localhost:8080/api/domains](http://localhost:8080/api/domains)) to fetch all Domains and cache them.

+The Topic, Queues and Bindings are registered as Beans.
+So if the connection with the broker is lost, they are automatically recreated by Spring/RabbitMQ on reconnection.

 ## How to run
 1. Clone this repository and open it on your favorite IDE (IntelliJ or Eclipse);
 1. Run Maven to import all dependencies;